yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 # Overview of the Strangeness of Knots Theory

 Knots are simple and mundane objects everyone knows from their daily life.
 Tying is easy and untying a knot can be challenging.
 What is more challenging is to tell if a knot is "the same" as another one, namely the classification of knots.
 As is shown by the magic tricks in the beginning of Dr. Kauffman's lecture at KITP titled [Revolutions in Knots, Braids and Physics, Louis Kauffman](http://online.kitp.ucsb.edu/online/friends/kauffman/), our intuition can not be trusted.
-Below is an example of a nasty un-knot (Example taken from[^knotbook]).
+Below is an example of a nasty unknot (Example taken from[^knotbook]).

 ![two-knots-equivalent](/assets/unknot-equivalence.png)